 Price: Free; Paid Versions Available

 If your team (or heck, even your family) uses Gmail as their main email client, then this could be a useful app for collaboration.
 Hiver lets you share Gmail labels with other users to streamline collaboration.
 That way, you can share emails with other people -- even if they weren't an original recipient -- by adding a shared Gmail label to that email.
 A great way to use these labels is by assigning tasks, delegating emails, and tracking their status.

 Hiver also lets you create and share email templates with your team, as well as share notes on emails that help you summarize or explain what's going on in an email thread.
 This can be helpful for anyone working on proposals, tasks, or support tickets.

 Hiver's free version lets you share labels, notes, and so on with three other users, and lets you share three labels and ten email templates.
-For added features and functionality, paid versions range from $6–$18 per user per month.
+For added features and functionality, check out one of the paid plans.

 Image Credit: Hiver